holyprof1/task-management-api/README.md

 ---

-**Developed for Afrifounders Startup Studio - Laravel Developer Assessment**
+**Developed by holyprof for Afrifounders Startup Studio - Laravel Developer Assessment**